Entanglement distribution based on quantum walk in arbitrary quantum networks: Preliminary

 \subsection{Quantum repeater model.}

-The quantum repeater plays a crucial role in the establishment of long-distance quantum communication.
-In a quantum repeater scheme, the communication channel is divided into $N$ segments, with connection points or auxiliary nodes interspersed. $N$ elementary entangled states are created between nodes $A$ and $C_1$, $C_1$ and $C_2$,...,$C_{N-1}$ and $B$, refer to \Cref{fig:2}.
-Every pair of neighboring elementary entangled states is connected using methods such as Bell measurements at intermediary nodes enabling the creation of new entangled states between more distant nodes, reminiscent of entanglement swapping schemes.
-Importantly, elementary entangled states encompass not only EPR pairs but also $d$-dimensional Bell states or GHZ states.
-The use of the $d$-dimensional Bell state allows for high-dimensional quantum communication with increased message capacity, while GHZ states exhibit enhanced robustness under local decoherence\cite{46}.

-This paper primarily focuses on the connection process of a quantum repeater, emphasizing the generation of a quantum entangled state between more distant nodes through quantum walks with either a single coin or multiple coins.
+Quantum repeaters play a crucial role in establishing long-distance quantum communication.
+According to the quantum repeater scheme, the communication channel is divided into $N$ segments with connection points or auxiliary nodes interspersed.
+Prepare $N$ elementary entangled states such as EPR pairs between nodes $A$ and $C_1$, $C_1$ and $C_2$,...,$C_{N-1}$ and $B$, as shown in \Cref{fig:2}.
+To distribute new entangled states between more distant nodes, every pair of neighboring elementary entangled states is connected at intermediary nodes using methods such as Bell state measurements or GHZ state measurements as shown in \Cref{fig:s1}.
+Except for EPR pairs, elementary entangled states encompass $d$-dimensional Bell or GHZ states, which allow for high-dimensional quantum communication with an increased message capacity.
+GHZ states exhibit enhanced robustness under local decoherence \cite{46}.
+After establishing entangled states between distant nodes, entanglement purification protocols are utilized to enhance the fidelity of the new entangled states.
+This study primarily focused on the entanglement distribution process of a quantum repeater through quantum walks with coins.